vvaccicc/cprofiler/README.md

 feature selection for protein function or structure predictors.
-For classes of proteins with significant differences in frequencies of amino acids having particular physico-chemical (e.g. hydrophobicity or charge) or structural (e.g. alpha helix propensity) properties, Composition Profiler can be used as a rough, light-weight visual classifier.
+For classes of proteins with significant differences in frequencies of amino acids having particular physico-chemical (e.g. hydrophobicity or charge) or structural (e.g. α helix propensity) properties, Composition Profiler can be used as a rough, light-weight visual classifier.